Regularly taught courses at the University of Massachusetts, Amherst:

 Linguistics 820: Laboratory phonology.
 Graduate seminar in laboratory phonology.

-For the past seven summers (2012-2018) I have taught at the Taller de Tonos (2012-2014) and the Taller de Gramaticas Pedagogicas (2015-2016) at the Centro Academico y Cultural San Pablo in Oaxaca City, Oaxaca, Mexico (for more information).
+For the past seven summers (2012-2018) I have taught at the Taller de Tonos (2012-2014) and the Taller de Gramaticas Pedagogicas (2015-2018) at the Centro Academico y Cultural San Pablo in Oaxaca City, Oaxaca, Mexico (for more information).
 The Talleres are also supported by INALI.
-I will teach at the next Taller this summer (2019).
 The purpose of the Talleres is to teach native speakers of Otomanguean languages how to analyze their languages linguistically and to guide them in preparing pedagogical grammars for the use of native speakers of those languages.